-A couple of years ago I attended a workshop with Greg Nathan, Founder and Chairman of the Franchise Relationships Institute and was impressed with the manner in which he described the phases of franchise relationships as I could relate to all the phases during my journey as a Franchisor.
-As mentioned above, each Franchise partner will in my opinion go through these phases – some more so than others.
+A couple of years ago I attended a workshop with Greg Nathan, Founder and Chairman of the Franchise Relationships Institute and was impressed with the manner in which he described the phases of franchise relationships as I could relate to all the phases during my journey as a franchisor.
+As mentioned above, each franchise partner will—in my opinion—go through these phases and some more so than others.
 I will expand on these phases below whilst adding some additional phases:

 During this phase the potential Franchise partner has a range of mixed emotions that range from excitement to fear.
 Excitement insofar as they are now clear and in their mind that they know what they are going to be doing in the future, there is also a part of them that, despite full due diligence, is filled with fear or apprehension.

 As a Franchisor, it is very important to recognize this and to keep your Franchise partner focused on those factors that have proven to deliver success in your Franchise.
 It is very important to entrench the FTS Factor – Follow The System and you will achieve success.

 This is the early phase of the journey as a Franchise partner, and is preceded by having completed the full Franchise training program.
 During this phase the Franchise partner is “invincible” and is ready to take on and change the world.
 Relationships between Franchisor and Franchisee are strong and are characterized by high levels of commitment by the Franchisor as well as the Franchisee.
 The Franchise partner has started his business and has seen early success and growth.
 They are fully committed to their success as well as to the success of the brand.
 This phase can last for 12 -18 months.